gildas/go-logger/README.md

 - `MultiStream` is a `Stream` than can write to several streams.
 - All `Stream` types, except `NilStream` and `MultiStream` can use a `FilterLevel`.
 When set, `Record` objects that have a `Level` below the `FilterLevel` are not written to the `Stream`.
 This allows to log only stuff above *Warn* for instance.
 The `FilterLevel` can be set via the environment variable `LOG_LEVEL`.
 - `StdoutStream` and `FileStream` are buffered by default.
 Data is written from every `LOG_FLUSHFREQUENCY` (default 5 minutes) or when the `Record`'s `Level` is at least *ERROR*.
+- Streams convert the `Record` to write via a `Converter`.
+The converter is set to a default value per Stream.

 You can also create a `Logger` with a combination of destinations and streams, AND you can even add some records right away: